-Central MS Turtle Rescue's Board of Directors
+Central MS Turtle Rescue's Staff and Board of Directors

-Christy Milbourne (Executive Director and Founder, non-voting)
+Christy Milbourne (Executive Director/Founder and Head Rehabber)

-Luke Milbourne (Co-Executive Director and Founder, non-voting)
+Luke Milbourne (Co-Executive Director/Founder)

 Christy and Luke have always had a passion for animals.
 After marrying in 2006, they took in two three-legged turtles a neighbor had rescued.
 Not knowing much about turtles, the couple took to the internet to research proper care.
 This led them to an online discussion board called the Turtle Forum (www.turtleforum.com).
 They didn't know it at the time, but the information they would learn on this website, the lifelong friendships that would form, and the mentors that were found there would all go on to form the basis of our rescue operation.
 Even today, Christy and Luke consult with and rely on the information and guidance from their friends whom they originally met on this internet forum.